-Generally, you can't claim conventional clothing (including footwear) as a work-related expense, even if your employer requires you to wear it and you only wear these items of clothing at work.
+You can't claim conventional clothing (including footwear) as a workrelated expense, even if your employer requires you to wear it and you only wear these items of clothing at work.

-'Conventional clothing' is everyday clothing worn by people regardless of their occupation - for example, evening wear worn by members of an orchestra or gym clothes worn by employee performing artists.
+'Conventional clothing' is everyday clothing worn by people regardless of their occupation - for example, business attire worn by office workers.